2026 Straight Talk Wireless 500 predictions, odds, start time: NASCAR at Phoenix picks from proven model

 2026 NASCAR at Phoenix predictions

-Another surprise: Ross Chastain, a +2200 longshot, makes a strong run this week.
+Another surprise: Chase Elliott, a +2500 longshot, makes a strong run this week.
 He's a driver to target if you're looking for a big payout.
-Chastain had an eventful race in Austin last week as a loose wheel derailed his fast start.
-Before that, however, he won Stage 1 and had the fastest lap of the event.
-The prior week he finished third at Atlanta, so he should have a lot of confidence coming into Phoenix, where he won in 2023.
+Elliott has 11 top-10 finishes at Phoenix in his career, including a win in 2020.
+His average finish position this year is 7.3, so even though he's starting in 26th on Sunday, he's shown the speed to move towards the top of the leaderboard.
 See which other drivers the model is backing at SportsLine.

 Bet NASCAR with the latest DraftKings promo code, which offers $200 in bonus bets if your first $5+ bet wins: